 Weston First-Degree Assault Lawyer

-If you are facing charges of first-degree assault, you should contact a Weston first-degree assault lawyer as soon as possible.
+If you are facing these charges, you should contact a Weston first-degree assault lawyer as soon as possible.
 An experienced assault attorney can work hard to build a solid defense for a positive outcome in your case.

-According to Stamford Law, Weston assault with a deadly weapon is the same Weston first-degree assault.
+Assault with a deadly weapon is the same first-degree assault.
 When an individual causes a serious injury to another person using a deadly weapon or a dangerous instrument the charge is considered a class B felony.

 An ordinary object can be considered a deadly weapon in assault cases depending on the object being used and how it is used.
 For example, a kitchen knife can be considered a deadly weapon if it is used to cause an injury.
 The court can acknowledge ordinary objects if the State determines that it was used to cause a serious injury or the defendant tried to seriously harm someone with it.